 However, emerging criteria like IAASB’s ISSA 5000 signals a move toward reasonable assurance expectations common for financial statement audits.
 The IAASB designed ISSA 5000 specifically for ESG contexts like GHG emissions.

 With ISSA 5000, practitioners cannot restrict evaluations to specific data but must sufficiently verify entire reports to ensure no material errors or omissions.
-This necessitates expanded testing to uphold broader conclusions that overall disclosures pass muster – not just the fragments of information scrutinized.
+This necessitates expanded testing to uphold broader conclusions that overall disclosures pass muster – not just the fragments of information scrutinised.
 Reasonable assurance requires auditors to uphold an integrated perspective considering wider internal controls.
 For sustainability reporting quality, reasonable assurance delivers heightened rigor and transparency for users.

 While the ISSA 5000 standards currently remain drafts open until late 2024, reasonable assurance looks to be the imminent expectation as mandatory sustainability disclosure and investor reliance increase.
 This raising of the diligence bar aims to uphold consistency with financial auditing norms as sustainability transitions into the mainstream.

 The first ISSA 5000 module covers extensive risk management and ethics requirements for practitioners seeking to provide reasonable sustainability assurance.
-This creates a high diligence bar—effectively necessitating large and organized audit staffs found in major accounting corporations equipped with the institutional expertise and administrative capabilities to successfully adhere to and deliver on such strict evaluation parameters.
+This creates a high diligence bar—effectively necessitating large and organised audit staffs found in major accounting corporations equipped with the institutional expertise and administrative capabilities to successfully adhere to and deliver on such strict evaluation parameters.

 By embedding robust risk oversight and quality controls into reasonable assurance codes of conduct, boutique niche providers currently offering informal sustainability appraisals get pressured out of eligibility.
-Engineering consultants and smaller firms focused on greenhouse gas or data analytics assurance services alone cannot readily comply with overarching prerequisites spanning organizational governance, ongoing auditor training, layered review procedures, documentation protocols and hierarchical accountability that currently only dominant audit networks possess.
+Engineering consultants and smaller firms focused on greenhouse gas or data analytics assurance services alone cannot readily comply with overarching prerequisites spanning organisational governance, ongoing auditor training, layered review procedures, documentation protocols and hierarchical accountability that currently only dominant audit networks possess.

 IASSB Audit Methodology Structures Planning, FieldWork, and Completion Phases